bhadraakshay/SpamClassifier/README.md

 # SpamClassifier
-Email Classifier to detect spam and non spam emails
+Email Classifier to detect spam and non spam emails using Naive Bayes Supervised Algorithm.